 .
 Submit a completed employer recommendation form.
 Available upon request.

-The Certified Medication Assistant Technical Diploma is a 100-hour program that includes 60 hours of theory/lab, held at NWTC Green Bay Campus, and 40 hours of clinical, held at the nursing home where the student is employed.
+The Certified Medication Assistant Technical Diploma is a 100 hour program which includes 60 hours of theory/lab, held at NWTC Green Bay Campus, and 40 hours of clinical, held at Nursing Home where student is employed.
 Upon graduation, a student will have completed three credits.
 Orientation will be done during the first class.

 30-510-301 Certified Medication Assistant